davidchua/vault2secrets/README.md

 3. Modify `examples/generic-secret.yml` with your `VAULT TOKEN` and deploy
 4. Modify `examples/example-custom-secret.yml` and deploy

+A slightly detailed instruction can be found [here](docs/gettingstarted.md)
 ### Credits

 This controller wouldn't be possible if not for @kelseyhightower [Kubernetes Certificate Manager](https://github.com/kelseyhightower/kube-cert-manager) and his presentation at [PuppetConf 2016](https://www.youtube.com/watch?v=HlAXp0-M6SY)